Boulevard Mall: Future

 In 2020, the town of Amherst was seeking a $10 million grant to retro-fit the 60 year old property into an upscale development in anticipation of a future extension of the Buffalo Metro Rail to reach the University at Buffalo North Campus via Niagara Falls Boulevard and Maple Road.

 In 2021, it was reported the Washington, D.C.–based Douglas Jemal closed on the purchase of the 63-acre site of the mall, and the adjacent Wegmans property for $30 million.
 Plans call for a property called Boulevard Place.

 In 2024, JCPenney lost a second appeal to the town of Amherst to keep their store open in an eminent domain battle.
 As of now, the store remains open, but its future is unclear.

+Late in 2025, The Amherst Town board voted to demolish the aging buildings to make way for redevelopment through Benderson Development.
+Supervisor-Elect Shawn Lavin stated the infrastructure is now in place for the property to become a blend of residential, commercial and mixed-use spaces.
+He added, "[...] you're going to see at that corner between both U.B.
+South and North Campus is something great, and today is the first step of that."
+Demolition is expected to begin in early 2026.